|

 Now

-remove the compass from the map, hold in horizontally and allow the needle to point itself to magnetic north and
+remove the compass from the map, hold it horizontally and allow the needle to point itself to magnetic north and

-slowly turn yourself and the compass until the red of the needle is inside the red arrow on the
+slowly turn the compass until the red of the needle is inside the red arrow on the

 base.
 Now